What is DiscoverEU?

-The European Youth Portal has a website section with practical information about travelling in Europe, where participants can find useful tips.
-Participants must possess valid travel documents during their journey.
+The European Youth Portal has a website section with practical information about travelling in Europe, where the participants can find useful tips.
+Participants must possess their valid travel document/pass during their journey.
 Anything related to such a document (for instance its validity) is the participant's responsibility.
 Young people should also have a valid passport or ID card when travelling in the European Union.
 Anything related to such a document (validity, etc.) is the participant's responsibility.

 What is expected from the selected participants?

 The European Commission would like to hear back from the young travellers and will encourage them to share their experiences.
 That is why, once selected, participants become ambassadors for the initiative.
 They will be encouraged to report back on their travel experiences, for example through social media like Instagram, Facebook and Twitter, or by providing a presentation at their school or local community.
 Participants are welcome to join the Facebook Group set up for this initiative.

 What has the feedback from the participants in the first round been like?

 Feedback from participants has been very positive.
 For many, it was the first time they had travelled without parents or other adults, and the majority indicated that they had become more independent.
 They also stated that the DiscoverEU experience had given them a better understanding of other cultures and of European history.
 And they feel it has improved their foreign language skills.
 Two thirds said that they would not have been able to finance their travel pass without DiscoverEU.

 Where can people find more information on the rules of the contest?